A compilation of photos of J.Wall doing field research.

 In 2017, I managed a banding station at Petít Manan Point in Steuben, Maine as part of Project OwlNet, a continent-wide survey effort to track Northern saw-whet owl migration patterns over time.

 In partnership with the project’s founder, Dave Brinker, Hawk Mountain Sanctuary, and collaborators throughout the Northeast (ranging from Québec, Canada to Assateague, MD), I assessed Northern saw-whet owl population trends from 7 sites over a 25 year period.
-We were able to identify cyclic juvenile owl irruptions, and found that populations appeared relatively stable throughout their migration and winter ranges.
+We were able to identify cyclic juvenile owl irruptions, and found that populations appeared relatively stable throughout their migration and winter ranges (published research paper).